-Respiratory Pharmacology
+RSP 123 -Respiratory Pharmacology

 1.2 IAI: None Respiratory Pharmacology is an introduction to the theory and use of medications, with emphasis on those used in cardiorespiratory care.
 Content will include dosages, actions, indications, contraindications and hazards of drugs, and drug dose calculations.
 Normal physiology and pathophysiology are reviewed to clarify the role of medications in the treatment of disease processes.
 (Offered spring semester.)
-Prerequisite: Admission to the Respiratory Care program.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: Admission to the Respiratory

+Care program.
+Credit: 3 semester hours

-Clinical Practice I IAI: None
+RSP 131 -Clinical Practice I

 Clinical Practice I is an introduction to the respiratory care profession and general healthcare-related concepts.
 Instruction is provided for clinical practices that can affect the safety of both patients and practitioners.
 The expectations for student performance in the clinical setting are discussed.
 Students will be involved in hospital orientation and introductory patient care activities toward the end of the course.
 (Offered fall semester.)

-Prerequisite: Admission to the Respiratory may also be taken on a voluntary basis for students who did not test into the reading
+Prerequisite: Admission to the Respiratory Care program.